le717/PatchIt/Documentation/CONTRIBUTING.md

 ### Miscellaneous Notes

-* No external packages or dependencies are needed for the ZIP archive functions, as they are implemented using native Python modules, namely ZipFile and shutil.
+* No external packages or dependencies are needed for the ZIP archive functions, as they are implemented using native Python modules, namely `ZipFile` and `shutil`.

 * [py2exe](http://www.py2exe.org) does not support Python 3.3, so it cannot be used.

 * Because of the colored shell text added in V1.0.1 Stable, **PatchIt!** is a Windows-only application.

-* Sometime in the development of V1.1.0 Stable a wrapper for JrMasterModelBuilder's **[JAM Extractor](https://github.com/JrMasterModelBuilder/JAM-Extractor)** will be added for extraction and recompressing of *LEGO.JAM*.
+* Sometime in the development of V1.1.0 Stable a wrapper for JrMasterModelBuilder's **[JAM Extractor](https://github.com/JrMasterModelBuilder/JAM-Extractor)** will be added for extraction and recompressing of `LEGO.JAM`.
 The newest release of the JAM Extractor will be used for this purpose.

 Where to Start
 --------------